 - Brahman is like the Moon, granting peace, delight and beauty to all things.

-One could state that the Vedic Devatas are more forms of Brahman than they are forms of Ishvara or God in the personal sense with their connection to the forces of nature.
+One could state that the Vedic Devatas are more forms of Brahman than they are forms of Ishvara or God in the personal sense with their connection to the forces of nature rather than human personalities.
 Yet of these four Vedic Godheads, it is Indra, whose name like Ishvara means ‘the Lord’ that is the closed to God.
 However, Indra is also Brahman as the supreme power of consciousness, knowledge and perception.
 Indra is the Purusha as the seer and the knower as the Aitareya Upanishad proclaims.

 Puranic Devatas, Shiva and Kali